mmatinm/Control-Systems/README.md

 # Control Systems

 Welcome to the **Control Systems** repository!
-This repository is dedicated to various control system projects Each folder inside this repo is a standalone project with its own README file, code and results.
+This repository is dedicated to various control system projects.
+Each folder inside this repo is a standalone project with its own README file, code and results.

 ---